 Newsletter- 3rd Week of Ordinary Time

-White Flower Appeal 2023: next weekend 28th/29th January we will have a retiring collection after all our Sunday Masses for the work of SPUC and the White Flower Appeal 2023.
+Next weekend 27th/28th January we will have a retiring collection for the work of SPUC and the White Flower Appeal 2024.
 The Society for the Protection of Unborn children (SPUC) are currently campaigning to protect Pro-Life speech.
-Pro-Life witness is being restricted now more than ever before; please be as generous as you can to help SPUC defend unborn babies and their mothers.
-Information is now available in the entrance to church from SPUC regarding the White Flower Appeal 2023.
+Pro-Life witness is being restricted now more than ever before in our society; please be as generous as you can to help SPUC defend unborn babies and their mothers.

-With prayer and best wishes for you and your families during the week ahead,
+With prayer for you and your families during the coming week ahead,